The Techno blog

 1. Why prioritize continuous detection over periodic controls?

-No. While essential for security, continuous detection also supports availability and performance by identifying anomalies that may cause service issues.
+No. While it is essential for security, continuous monitoring also contributes to availability and performance by detecting anomalies that could lead to service disruptions or operational degradation.

-No. It helps teams by filtering and correlating signals, but operational decisions remain human-led.
-This improves response coherence and speed.
+No. It supports teams by filtering and correlating signals, but high-impact decisions remain in the hands of IT professionals.
+This complementarity improves both the consistency and speed of interventions.

 Continuous monitoring and SOC: an operational performance driver